Nodeclipse/www.nodeclipse.org/projects/gradle/index.md

 #### Importing from Android Studio into Eclipse

-**This is work in progress, welcome to raise issue on GitHub.**
+**This is work in progress, welcome to raise issue on [GitHub](https://github.com/Nodeclipse/nodeclipse-1/issues).**

-First, it easier to create project with Eclipse-ADT, add `build.gradle` and import into Android Studio by selecting that `build.gradle`, then other way around.
+First, it is easier to create project with Eclipse-ADT, add `build.gradle` and import into Android Studio by selecting that `build.gradle`, then other way around.

 ##### Single-project